statisticsnorway/react-components-library/README.md

     component `Form` (like in the example above)
     * Also do not forget to add `import 'semantic-ui-css/semantic.min.css'` in your `index.js`

-* This library uses [dc-react-form-fields-library](https://github.com/statisticsnorway/dc-react-form-fields-library) for its form fields and the DCDate component requires [Moment.js](https://momentjs.com/docs/) and [ReactJS Datepicker](https://reactdatepicker.com/) so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project
+* This library also uses [dc-react-form-fields-library](https://github.com/statisticsnorway/dc-react-form-fields-library) for its form fields and the DCDate component requires [Moment.js](https://momentjs.com/docs/) and [ReactJS Datepicker](https://reactdatepicker.com/) so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project
     * Again do not forget to add the css - `import 'react-datepicker/dist/react-datepicker.css'` in your `index.js`